Have you come across any of these common candle problems?

 How do you smooth candle tops?
 Use a heat gun on the low heat setting.
 Hold it close to the area where there is a flaw.
 Then, move quickly back and forth over the surface of the candle.
 The candle wax will melt slightly and fix imperfections for a smooth candle top.

 This is poor adhesion, sometimes called candle wet spots.
 It is most noticeable in glass containers and has the look of a wet appearance.
 Even though it is actually trapped air between the container and the wax.
-Here’s how to fix it:

 Take my word for it: candle making takes time and effort, but it’s so worth it when you enjoy the comfort of a handcrafted candle.
-Learn more in my detailed Creative Candles Made Simple Book and find my tried and true candle making supplies in an all-in-one place.

 You May Also Like: